 Decreased Appetite

 Using cocaine can suppress a person’s appetite.
 This leads to decreased feelings of hunger.
 This side effect can lead to potential weight loss and malnutrition with long-term cocaine use.
+You may see cocaine users lose a lot of weight in such a short amount of time because of this side effect.

 Increased Heart Rate and Blood Pressure

 Given that it is a stimulant, cocaine can cause an increase in heart rate and blood pressure.
-These effects can be especially pronounced in those using purer strains or higher doses of cocaine, or those with preexisting cardiovascular conditions.
+These effects can be especially pronounced in those using purer strains or higher doses of cocaine or those with preexisting cardiovascular conditions.

 Increased Body Temperature

-What Are The Long-Term Effects of Cocaine Use?
+What Are the Effects of Long-Term Cocaine Use?

 Cocaine abuse also has long-term side effects.
 Some of the effects of long-term use of cocaine include: